CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 Developers
 ++++++++++
-If you want to contribute, please see contribute_.
+If you want to contribute, please see :ref:`contribute`.

 Our current build system only supports `Unix-like`_ systems.
 Some of the programs requires are Sphinx_ and Python_, but this list is not complete.